dmora127/tutorial-ONT-Basecalling/README.md

         export PATH="/opt/dorado-1.2.0-linux-x64/bin/:$PATH"
     ```

-    This definition file uses the Nvidia CUDA 13.0.1 Libraries on an Ubuntu 22.04 base image and installs necessary packages to run Dorado and POD5 in .
+    This definition file uses the Nvidia CUDA 13.0.1 libraries on an Ubuntu 22.04 base image and installs necessary packages to run Dorado and POD5 in an Apptainer container.

-4. Build your apptainer container on the Access Point (AP):
+4. Build your Apptainer container on the Access Point (AP):
     ```bash
     apptainer build dorado_build1.2.0_27OCT2025_v1.sif dorado.def
    ```